jappeace/jappeaceApplication/content/followup-followup-releasing-software.md

 He got rather upset.
 His issue was that I didn't approach him directly.
 I think that's fair,
-I feel I would under normal circumstances do this, however due to history,[^ayden] it was difficult for me to take that step.
+I feel I would do this under normal circumstances, however due to history,[^ayden] it was difficult for me to take that step.
-We did solve the underlying problem however. [^perhaps-antisocial] There may not even have been a need to single out specific roles in the original blog post, I could've chatted in more general terms and get the story across.
+I did solve the underlying process problem to him. [^perhaps-antisocial] There may not even have been a need to single out specific roles in the original blog post, I could've chatted in more general terms and get the story across.
 I think in the future I won't do that anymore.
-It's just distracting.
+It's just distracting to single out people (even anonymously).
 Because it wasn't a post about venting, although I admit, there was a fair bit of venting.
 It was about identifying and solving the underlying issue,